Any time we get on the road, we put ourselves at risk of being involved

 Multi-vehicle collisions usually create a pile of crumpled vehicles that

-worse, the vehicles caught in a pile up tend to get hit multiple times,
+To make matters worse, the vehicles caught in a pile-up tend to get hit

-increasing the risk of injury to the accident victims.
-Even exiting from
+multiple times, increasing the risk of injury to the accident victims.

 Have you been injured in a car accident?
 We can help you get the financial